cdot/HSAC/README.md

 browser, either in a device specifically allocated for the purpose or in a mobile phone or tablet.
 The application supports a number of services:

-1. Compressor - recording fixed compressor usage with tracking of filter lifetim, optionally monitoring compressor performance using electronic sensors with the sensor package.
+1. Compressor - recording fixed compressor usage with tracking of filter lifetime, optionally monitoring compressor performance using electronic sensors with the sensor package.
 2. Nitrox - nitrox blending calculations

 Optionally enabled services (edit `index.html` to enable):